tqzhong/CG4MCTG/evaluation/README.md

 └── eval_compmctg.sh
 ```

-In this path, there four folders named "Amazon", "Fyelp", "Mixture",  and "Yelp".
+In this path, there are four folders named "Amazon", "Fyelp", "Mixture",  and "Yelp".
 Each folder contains several classifiers.

 ### 2. Evaluation